Gary Hall, Sr., Technical Director and Head Coach

 Halls’ record is one of amazing successes.
 Gary has held 10 world records.
 In both 1969 and 1970 he was named World Swimmer of the Year.
 In the 1970 NCAA Championship, he alone scored a record 56 and half points.
 He was a leader as Captain of the Indiana University team that in his senior year won it’s 6th straight NCAA Championship.

-Gary was also elected by all of the United States Olympic athletes to carry the American Flag leading the Olympic Team into the Opening Ceremonies at the 1976 Montreal, Canada Games, the only USA swimmer ever selected for that honor.
+Gary was also elected by all of the United States Olympic athletes to carry the American Flag leading the Olympic Team into the Opening Ceremonies at the 1976 Montreal, Canada Games, the only USA swimmer ever selected for that honor until Michael Phelps in 2016.

 Amy Hall, Managing Director and Assistant Coach

 Amy Hall, the second of six Hall children, is the Managing Director for The Race Club.
 As an accomplished athlete, she received a swimming scholarship from the University of Arizona and graduated with an Art History degree in 1999.
-Besides swimming, Amy has a passion for design and has created a well-known line of handbags, called AmyKathryn.
+Before working with The Race Club, she created a well-known line of handbags, called AmyKathryn.
 She also designed The Race Club duffel bag.

 Having run her own business for many years, Amy brings extensive organizational skills to our Club.
 She will coordinate your camp schedule, recommend appropriate accommodations and discuss all of the optional programs, services and merchandise available to you during your visit.

-Amy will become your go-to person when you are here at The Race Club for all questions and concerns.
-She will help make your stay here in the Keys or Los Angeles most enjoyable!
-Based in Los Angeles, she coaches private sessions and does consultation.
+Amy will become your go-to person when you are at The Race Club for all questions and concerns.
+She will help make your stay in the Keys or Coronado most enjoyable!

 Richard was an All-American swimmer from Brophy College Preparatory in Phoenix, Arizona and graduated in 2003 from the University of California at Berkeley.
 His swimming experience and training included some of the most renowned swimming coaches in the world, Mike Bottom, Rick DeMont and Pierre Lafontaine.
 After graduating, Richard spent several years in New York City studying video and music.
 He also taught swimming and studied the successful learn-to-swim methods used by the Imagine Swim School.